Entrepreneurship Mentorship Program

 Interested?
 Fill out The Student Mentor Request Form.
 The Center of Innovation and Entrepreneurship will contact you shortly and connect you with a mentor.
 Mentors are matched based on the mentor’s expertise and the type of guidance or assistance you are seeking.

-Become a Mentor: Mentors are mostly selected from the New Jersey-New York Metro area and are largely SHU alumni or friends of the university.
+Become a Mentor: Mentors are mostly selected from the New Jersey-New York Metro area and are largely Seton Hall alumni or friends of the University.
 Mentors are encouraged to hold one face-to-face meetings with students on the South Orange campus.
-The following areas represent the types of support that mentors provide: •
+The following areas represent the types of support that mentors provide:

 - Help with developing or reviewing a business model